-The examination conventions are to be found in Appendix 3.
+The examination conventions will be made available later in the year.

 Feedback

 Opportunities for informal feedback will be provided through discussion with tutors in the small-group teaching environment of the Option courses, interaction with peers (such as feedback on an oral presentation) in the core course seminars, and discussion with peers and the Academic Mentor in the informal weekly sessions that she convenes.
 You may also meet with your College Advisor to discuss your academic progress, as s/he will have access to your academic tutors' termly feedback via GSR (see below).